Chase-Snyder-WVU/ros2_ws_Chase_Snyder/README.md

 ros2 run robot_simulator_py controller_node
 ```
 ### Inspect Graph
+In a seperate terminal while the project is running.
+Display the node communication as an rqt_graph.
 ```bash
 rqt_graph
 ```
 ### View Transforms
+In a seperate terminal while the odometry node, controller node, or the project is running.
 ```bash
 ros2 run tf2_tools view_frames.py
 ```
 ### Reset Robot Pose Service
+In a seperate terminal while the odometry node, controller node, or the project is running.
 ```bash
 ros2 service call /reset_position custom_interfaces/srv ResetPosition "{pose: {position: {x: 0.0, y: 0.0, z: 0.0}, orientation: {x: 0.0, y: 0.0, z: 0.0, w: 1.0}}}"
 ```